Alan Bradley (Coronation Street): Backstory

-Alan Bradley was born on 20 July 1939.
-At somepoint he married a woman named Pat, and in 1971 she conceived a daughter – which they named Jenny (Sally Ann Matthews).
-During that time, Alan became his own master; he liked the free life of a bachelor and spent little time at home.
-In part this was because his job installing air conditioning systems took him all over the country.
-In 1978, Alan and Pat split up and he left home – not to see Jenny again for eight years.
-He and Pat were subsequently divorced.
-By the end of 1985, Alan was living in digs in Scarcroft – near Leeds.
+Alan Bradley is born on the 20th of July 1939.

+At some point, he marries a woman named Pat, and in 1971 she conceives a daughter whom they name Jenny (Sally Ann Matthews).
+During this time, Alan enjoys the free life of a bachelor and spends little time at home.
+This is partly because his job installing air conditioning systems takes him all over the country.
+In 1978, Alan and Pat divorce.
+By the end of 1985, Alan is living in Scarcroft, near Leeds.